SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

   cx_version: n/a
 ---

 Lazy loading, also known as code splitting, lets you divide your JavaScript code into multiple chunks.
 The result is that you do not have to load all the JavaScript of the full application when a user accesses the first page.
 Instead, only the chunks that are required for the given page are loaded.
-While navigating the storefront, additional chunks might be loaded when needed.
+While navigating the storefront, additional chunks are loaded when needed.

 Such an approach can substantially improve "Time To Interactive", especially in the case of complex web applications being accessed by low-end mobile devices.

 ## Spartacus Approach to Lazy Loading

 Code splitting is a technique that has to be done at application build time.
 Code splitting provided by Angular is typically route-based, which means there is a chunk for the landing page, another chunk for the product page, and so on.
 Since Spartacus is mostly CMS driven, the actual application logic for each route cannot be decided at build time.
 Business users will eventually alter the page structure by introducing or removing components.
-This is why an alternative approach to lazy-loading is required, which Spartacus provides in the following ways:
+This is why an alternative approach to lazy loading is required, which Spartacus provides in the following ways:

 - Lazy loading of CMS components
 - CMS-driven lazy loading of feature modules